gvwilson/thirdbit/fiction/in-heck/index.md

 "But if we are able to repair it, we will use it only for defensive purposes."

-"Says *you*," Mama Tumbly said just loudly enough to be heard.
+"Says *you*," Miz Tumbly said just loudly enough to be heard.

 Mayor Lupus scowled.
 "Would have been neighborly of you to let us know you had that."